irmen/Pyro5/docs/source/install.rst

     in a virtualenv.

 **Anaconda**
-    There is not yet an Anaconda package for Pyro5.
-Use one of the other methods.
+    Anaconda users can install the Pyro5 package from conda-forge using ``conda install -c conda-forge pyro5``

 **Pip install**
     ``pip install Pyro5`` should do the trick.
-Pyro is available `here <http://pypi.python.org/pypi/Pyro5/>`_  on pypi.
+Pyro is available `here on pypi <http://pypi.python.org/pypi/Pyro5/>`_ .

 **Manual installation from source**
     Download the source distribution archive (Pyro5-X.YZ.tar.gz) from Pypi or Github, extract and ``python setup.py install``.